culturecreates/artsdata-data-model/_classes/organization.md

 ## Controlled vocabulary

-[Artsdata Organization Types](http://kg.artsdata.ca/ontology/ArtsdataOrganizationTypes) is a controlled vocabulary for organization types used in Artsdata.
+[Artsdata Organization Types](http://kg.artsdata.ca/resource/ArtsdataOrganizationTypes) is a controlled vocabulary for organization types used in Artsdata.
 The goal of this controlled vocabulary is to serve as a base for mapping different types of arts organizations into a common language.
 The controlled vocabulary is implemented in SKOS and mapped to Wikidata classes using intermediary SKOS Concepts with skos:closeMatch.

 To use the Artsdata Organization Types please use the schema:additionalType propery on a schema:Organization class.

+WIP - here is the Google [spreadsheet](https://docs.google.com/spreadsheets/d/1z_-7oVZJ1zu61nXa7HzQIHQeYugRGewBSM2VPgfC_NA/edit#gid=0)

 ## Adding organizations to Artsdata.ca